 There was one small problem with the idea.

 We had no bullets!
 I guess we could have thrown rocks.

 Somehow we got one box of ammo per M-60 machine gun.
 That was a single belt of ammo of about hundred rounds each, and would have lasted about four seconds in a fire fight.
 But we patrolled the camp, put empty magazines into our rifles, and made a show of force that might keep any would be terrorists or the like away.

 We had this mission for just a few days.
-Finally, word came that we’re moving out.
+Word came that we were moving out.
 We didn’t have a clue where we were headed.
 All we had was the LT with a list of directions, a map (no cracks about an officer with a map, please.
 He knew how to read one.), and orders to watch for a wrecked tanker truck on the side of the road.